appmancer/FoxyPlayer/tickets/PLY-131-ticket-assignment-found.md

-# Remove Mock Fallbacks from MusicDiscovery
+# Album Room Entity

 **Objective**
-Remove hardcoded responses in MusicDiscoveryService, implement comprehensive error handling for all API endpoints, add exponential backoff retry mechanism.
-This addresses the core issue preventing real data population. following test-driven development approach.
+Add @Entity AlbumEntity class with @PrimaryKey id, title, artist fields to MusicModels.kt for album data persistence. following test-driven development approach.

 **Context**
 Based on design specifications, implement the functionality with focus on correctness and integration with existing systems.